CloudCommandos/exercises/virtual-cluster/youngee.md

 ## Installing Proxmox

-Reference to https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_Stretch for installation of Proxmox on Debian Stretch.
+Refer to: https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_Stretch for installation of Proxmox on Debian Stretch.

-ssh into the vm and following the instructions from the above link.
+ssh into the vm and following the instructions from the link above.

 Once the installation is completed, open the link "https://yourpublicipaddress:8006".
 The browser will not be able to display the Proxmox web interface.
 This is caused by the firewall rules.